-In this rather gloomy post Christmas period I thought it would be fun to use up some fabric scraps and odds and ends of wool to create a heart valentine wreath.
+Today I am sharing with you how you how easy it is to create a DIY Valentine wreath, using up some fabric scraps plus odds and ends of wool to create the pompom heart.
 I struggle a little with the commercialisation of holidays/celebrations, shops full of gifts and cards to buy, to encourage us to part with money.
-We do not need to spend out to tell someone we love them, or to make them feel cherished.
-Instead we can use what we have, enjoy creating, having fun.
-This DIY valentine wreath is perfect for using what you have.
+We do not need to spend hard earned cash to tell someone we love them, or to make them feel cherished.
+Instead, we can use what we have, enjoy creating, having fun.
+This DIY Valentine wreath is perfect for using what you have.
 The pinks and reds will brighten any wall or doorway up and bring a smile to people faces.

 DIY Valentine Wreath

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.